 The fO metric calculates the total number of visits per point on the sky, then calculates how much area is covered with how many visits.
-This can be summarized across two axes; the amount of area that receives at least 825 visits per pointing ('fO

-Area') or the median (or minimum) number of visits that the most frequently visited 18,000 square degrees receives ('fONv MedianNvisits' or 'fONv MinNvisits').
+This can be summarized across two axes; the amount of area that receives at least 825 visits per pointing ('fO Area') or the median (or minimum) number of visits that the most frequently visited 18,000 square degrees receives ('fONv MedianNvisits' or 'fONv MinNvisits').
 The first version, fO Area, tends to be somewhat unstable; the survey hardly ever observes more than 18,000 square degrees to at least 825 visits, because we don't program in larger WFD areas, but if the number of visits across the WFD area falls below 825, the resulting fO Area value will fall rapidly (because we cover the sky uniformly).
 While fO Area is useful to check, a more useful number is fONv MedianNvisits or MinNvisits.
-The value of fONv MedianNvisits tells us how many visits the typical field in the top 18,000 square degrees receives; fONv MinimumNvisits tells us the fewest number of visits any of those top 18,000 square degrees received.
-Typically we see fONv MedianNvisits scales more smoothly with the fraction of visits devoted to WFD and likely represents science metrics that depend on having a reasonably large amount of visits over the entire WFD well.
+The value of fONv MedianNvisits tells us how many visits the typical field in the top 18,000 square degrees receives; fONv MinimumNvisits tells us the fewest number of visits across that the fraction of visits devoted to WFD and likely represents science metrics that depend on having a reasonably large amount of visits over the entire WFD well.